-On October 31, 1959 a date commemorating the beginning of Luther’s Reformation, Michael John Pryse was born in Toronto, Ontario.
-At age two he was adopted and moved to Kitchener, Ontario where was baptized at St. Philip Evangelical Lutheran Church.
+Michael John Pryse was born in Toronto, Ontario on October 31, 1959 a date commemorating the beginning of the Lutheran Reformation.
+At age two he was adopted and moved to Kitchener, Ontario where he was baptized at St. Philip Evangelical Lutheran Church.
 After completing his primary and elementary education, he attended Eastwood Collegiate.
 Upon graduation he studied at Wilfrid Laurier University where he earned a Bachelor of Arts degree, majoring in History and English.
 He subsequently enrolled in Waterloo Lutheran Seminary graduating in 1985 with a Master of Divinity degree earning a Graduate Gold Medal for Academic Excellence.

 Following his ordination on June 7, 1985 he served as pastor in Mildmay, Neustadt and Burlington, Ontario and then as Assistant to the Bishop of Eastern Synod.
 He has served as a member of the ELCIC National Church Council and the Board of Directors of Canadian Lutheran World Relief.
-In 1998 he was elected to serve as Bishop of the Eastern Synod of the Evangelical Lutheran Church in Canada, one of the youngest persons ever to be elected to episcopal office in North America.
+In 1998 he was elected to serve as Bishop of the Eastern Synod of the Evangelical Lutheran Church in Canada.

-Following the events of September 11, 2001, Bishop Pryse was one of the first Christian leaders to express solidarity with Muslim leaders in the face of the hurtful interpretations of Islam.
-He has initiated numerous dialogues with Christian clergy and Muslim and Jewish leaders.
-He has travelled extensively in many parts of the world on church delegations to strengthen development partnerships that address basic human rights in places such as India, Guyana, Bangladesh, El Salvador, Ethiopia and the Holy Land, to mention only a few.
-He supports the public responsibility of the churches and has actively addressed issues of global justice, human rights, international development and issues related to the full inclusivity of all people.
+He has travelled extensively in many parts of the world on delegations to strengthen development partnerships that address basic human rights in places such as India, Guyana, Bangladesh, El Salvador, Israel and Palestine, to mention only a few.
+He is an advocate for responsibility of churches to publicly address issues of global justice, human rights, international development and issues related to the full inclusivity of all people.

-Bishop Pryse and his wife Lois are the parents of four daughters and two grandchildren and presently reside in Kitchener, Ontario.
+Bishop Pryse and his wife Lois are the parents of four daughters and five grandchildren and presently reside in Kitchener, Ontario.